explaingit

 USE CASE 2

-Add vector search and AI similarity matching to your app without a separate vector database.
+Add vector similarity search to a Rust or Python project for AI-powered features without running a separate vector database.

 USE CASE 3